rstojnic/lazydata/README.md

 Add data dependencies to a Python project.

-Optimised for Machine Learning and Data Science.
+Optimised for Machine Learning and Data Science projects.

 **Key features:**